 EMIB would effectively allow two or four chips to behave as one, more or less, sharing rendering duties and memory.
 It's a bit ironic, as Intel initially made fun of AMD's 'gluing' chiplets together with Ryzen, and we can see how that turned out: in looking at AMD vs Intel CPUs, Ryzen has quickly scaled to much higher core counts and performance that Intel currently can't match.
 But Intel is smart enough to recognize the advantages of such an approach, and applying it to GPUs could make a lot of sense.
 However, it's far more likely that EMIB will be reserved for the data center variants.

 That leaves us with the three Xe HP configurations.
-Whether Intel will call these 1 slice, 2 slice, and 4 slice or something else isn't known, but a base building block of 128 EUs would mean the equivalent of 1024 GPU cores (ALUs), and as noted above the underlying architecture of the cores should be improved in various as-yet-undisclosed ways.
+Whether Intel will call these 1 slice, 2 slice, and 4 slice or something else isn't known, but a base building block of 128 EUs would mean the equivalent of 1024 GPU cores (ALUs), and as noted above the underlying architecture of the cores could be improved in various as-yet-undisclosed ways.
 Depending on what Intel does, it could end up with GPU cores that are closer to parity with AMD and Nvidia GPU cores—that's sort of the best-case scenario, and what we're hoping happens.

 Adding more GPU cores, slices, EUs or whatever you want to call them will help Intel a lot.
 128 EUs / 1024 cores doesn't exactly set our hearts racing, considering Nvidia already offers GPUs with up to 4608 cores (Titan RTX), AMD has offered GPUs with up to 4096 cores (RX Vega 64), and both AMD and Nvidia are likely going to go even higher with the upcoming Big Navi and Ampere architectures.
 By the end of the year, we could see AMD and Nvidia GPUs with anywhere from 5120 to 8192 GPU cores.